DTADMI/angular-twitch-dashboard/README.md

 The project should not take more than 1 week.
 To submit your project, please push the code in this repository (You'll have access to this repository for a week).
 Also, please have the project hosted online using a service such as Heroku and provide us with the link.
-You are encouraged to submit all of your work at the end of the 1 week period even if it is not complete.
+You are encouraged to submit all of your work at the end of the 1-week period even if it is not complete.

 - document your API design (routes + payload)
 - document your code only if needed